Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Introduction

+In \cite{CPW98} and \cite{Lo18} the {\it particle redistribution} after collision with a physical boundary is diffusive with a {\it non-specified redistribution} density.
+This comes close to the situation of the present paper.

+The physical relevance of a {\it boundary condition containing a specular reflective fraction and a diffusive fraction} has already been pointed out by C. Maxwell, see the Appendix to \cite{Ma1879}.
+Since then this type of boundary conditions, also called {\it Maxwell boundary conditions}, has drawn the attention of many researchers.
+The state of the art is documented in \cite{S-R09}, Theorem 2.3.4 and its proof and in \cite{Mi10}.
+Even extensions of Maxwell boundary conditions have been properly examined, most recently in \cite{Ch20}.
+In the just cited references the redistribution density in the diffusive part of the boundary conditions is a certain wall Maxwellian while in the present paper this density remains non-specified.
+We emphasize that in the present paper the particular boundary conditions together with the shape of the boundary imply unique extensions of the Knudsen type transport semigroup to time $t\in\mathbb{R}$ as well as the solution to the Boltzmann type equation to time $t\in [\tau_0,\infty)$.

+A recurring problem is the existence of {\it lower bounds on solutions} to different types of Boltzmann equations.
+There are several results for the spatially homogeneous case.
+For example, in \cite{PW97} a certain time independent Maxwellian lower bound has been derived and in \cite{Fo01} Malliavin calculus arguments have been applied to establish a strictly positive function bound in a certain weak sense.
+The papers \cite{Mo05}, \cite{Br15-1}, \cite{Br15-2}, and \cite{IMS20} are concerned with several types of function lower bounds on solutions to non-homogeneous Boltzmann equations.
+In particular, they refer to different types of boundary conditions, such as periodic, specular reflective, and Maxwellian diffusive ones.
+For a result concerning a stationary solution to a Boltzmann equation on a bounded physical space with general diffusive boundary conditions, see \cite{Lo18}.

-Boltzmann's $H$-theorem is a crucial tool in order to prove irreversibility of solutions to the Boltzmann equation.
-As for example in \cite{BGSS18}, the proof of a corresponding $H$-theorem is possible in a number of situations, in particular when the velocity space $V$ is $\{v\in\mathbb{R}^d:|v|>0\}$ and the physical space $\Omega$ is $\mathbb{R}^d$ or the $d$-dimensional torus.
+{\it Boltzmann's $H$-theorem} is a crucial tool in order to prove irreversibility of solutions to the Boltzmann equation.
+As for example in \cite{BGSS18}, the proof of a corresponding $H$-theorem is possible in a number of situations, in particular when the velocity space $V$ is $\{v \in\mathbb{R}^d:|v|>0\}$ and the physical space $\Omega$ is $\mathbb{R}^d$ or the $d$-dimensional torus.
 On the other hand, for bounded $\Omega$ or $V$, certain types of boundary conditions may not be compatible to known proofs of the $H$-theorem.
-For example, the proof in \cite{RV08}, Theorem 1 of Section 1.1.2 cannot be applied or modified in order to cope with diffusive boundary conditions as used in the present paper.
+For example, the proof in \cite{RV08}, Theorem 1 of Section 1.1.2 cannot be applied or modified in order to cope with diffusive boundary conditions as used in the present paper since boundary conditions containing a diffusive component do not conserve energy, in general.
+For the characterization of the entropy under the presence of diffusive boundary conditions, there is a modified $H$-functional, $H=\iint p(\cdot,\cdot, t) \log p(\cdot,\cdot, t)\, dv\, dr+\beta_w\iint |v|^2 p(\cdot ,\cdot, t)\, dv \, dr$.
+Here $\beta_w$ is the inverse temperature.
+Under certain isothermal diffusive boundary conditions this $H$ decreases in time, see (4.1), (4.2) of Chapter 9 in \cite{CIP94}.
+For further investigations in terms of relative entropy, we refer to \cite{S-R09}.